State says Supreme Court should deny Echols’ appeal in West Memphis Three case

 The Arkansas Supreme Court should dismiss Damien Echols' appeal for new DNA testing in the West Memphis Three case because Echols filed his initial request in the wrong county, according to a motion filed Tuesday by the state attorney general's office.

-“Under Ark.
+"Under Ark.
 Code Ann. § 16-112-201(a) (Repl.
-2016), an Act 1780 habeas petition must be filed in the circuit court where the judgment of ‘conviction was entered,’” wrote Gasaway.
-“Because Echols filed his petition in the wrong county, this Court should dismiss for lack of jurisdiction.”
+2016), an Act 1780 habeas petition must be filed in the circuit court where the judgment of 'conviction was entered,'" Gasaway wrote.
+"Because Echols filed his petition in the wrong county, this court should dismiss for lack of jurisdiction."

 "The murders were committed in Crittenden County," according to a footnote in Tuesday's filing.
 "However, Echols received a change of venue to Craighead County, where he was tried and convicted."

-No DNA evidence ever linked the three men to the deaths, and they were released from prison in 2011 after prosecutors allowed the men to walk free as part of a deal known as an Alford Plea, which was also entered in Craighead County Circuit Court.
+No DNA evidence ever linked the three to the deaths, and they were released from prison in 2011 after prosecutors allowed them to walk free as part of a deal known as an Alford Plea, which was also entered in Craighead County Circuit Court.

 They've since been trying to clear their names.